pik-piam/flodym/paper/paper.md

 flodym (Flexible Open Dynamic Material Systems Model) is a library of objects and functions needed to build dynamic MFA.
 It implements the `FlodymArray` class, which internally manages operations of one or several such multi-dimensional arrays.
 Objects representing flows, stocks, and parameters all inherit from this class.
 Stocks include lifetime models for dynamic stock modelling, i.e. for calculating the relation of material flows entering a stock and the mass and age structure of that stock over time.
 The whole MFA system is realized with an abstract parent class, that users can implement a subclass of. flodym includes functionality for efficient read-in and export via pandas (@pandas1, @pandas2), as well as visualization routines, and sanity checks for the system.

-flodym is based on on the concepts of ODYM [@odym].
+flodym is based on on the concepts of the Open Dynamic Material Systems Model (ODYM) [@odym].
 It can be seen as a re-implementation with added functionality.

 # Statement of need